imixs/imixs-workflow/src/site/markdown/core/xml/transform_xml.md

-#Transform a XML file using XSL transformation
+#XSL Transformation
-Based on a XSL template you can transform external XML data into the Imixs XML format.
+Based on a XSL template external XML data sources can be transformed into the Imixs XML schema.
-The result of thus a transformation can be posted to the Imixs Workflow REST service.
+The result of thus a transformation can be posted to the Imixs-Workflow REST service API.
 This is how a interface between an external system and the Imixs Workflow engine can be realized.

-The following example shows how to transform xml data and post the result to a Imixs Workfow server.
+The following example shows how to transform xml data:

 ## The XML Data
 This is a sample of a xml data structure provided by an external system.
 The structure contains several 'Documents' containing detail information and DocumentLevelFields

 	<?xml version="1.0" encoding="UTF-8"?>
 		<Documents>